ams-engineering/wp-events-free/README.txt

 ✔️ Select custom thank you pages for all or each event.

 Just getting started?
 Visit the [documentation site](https://simplewpevents.com/docs/) to get set up.

-= Our Team is Consistently Working on Adding More Premium Features and Add-ons to This Plugin Which Will Be Made Available Very Soon. =

 == Installation ==
 Installing the plugin is easy.
 Just follow one of the following methods: